iamcal/php-tokyo-dystopia/docs/api.md

 	$ok = $db->close();

 The <code>$path</code> points at the <i>directory</i> you want the database to be created in.
-Multiple files will reside in there, ubt you don't need to worry about those directly.
+Multiple files will reside in there, but you don't need to worry about those directly.

 The following flags are valid and can be binary OR'd (<code>|</code>) together:

 	TOKYO_DYSTOPIA_*DBOWRITER - open in write mode
 	TOKYO_DYSTOPIA_*DBOREADER - open in read mode
-	TOKYO_DYSTOPIA_*DBOCREAT - create a new db if it doesn't exist (write mode only) TOKYO_DYSTOPIA_*DBOTRUNC - create w new db even if it exists (write mode only) TOKYO_DYSTOPIA_*DBONOLCK - don't use file locking
+	TOKYO_DYSTOPIA_*DBOCREAT - create a new db if it doesn't exist (write mode only) TOKYO_DYSTOPIA_*DBOTRUNC - create a new db even if it exists (write mode only) TOKYO_DYSTOPIA_*DBONOLCK - don't use file locking
 	TOKYO_DYSTOPIA_*DBOLCKNB - use non-blocking locks